 No. crt.
 PPS's name Timeframe Brief Description of Document The relationship of the PPS with the Interreg VI-A RO-BG River Basin - Summary of the good status of surface water and Measures on recovery of specific activities cost for water updated management groundwater. management and services of water supply and sewerage; plans at the level of river Measures to protect bodies of water used or to be used basins / areas for the abstraction of water intended for human consumption; Measures to control samples from water sources for uses; Measures to reduce pollution from point sources and for other activities with an impact on water status; Measures to reduce pollution with priority substances; Measures to prevent and reduce the impact of accidental pollution; Measures for water bodies at risk of not achieving the environmental objectives.
 Additional measures to achieve environmental objectives; Measures to reduce pollution in marine waters.
 Some of them were started in 2013-2015 and continued in 2016- 2021.
-It is expected that they will be continued in the next period, until 2027 when all water bodies will reach good OPFMA role is to harmonize the condition. policies objectives and the national Interreg VI-A RO-BG Programme will contribute to the OPFMA's objectives in particular through its priorities of promoting Operational Programme 2015-2020- community instruments (EMFF sustainable and quality jobs and supporting the labor mobility of 17. for Fisheries and 2023 measures) with the current situation joint local initiatives, information and joint advisory and training Maritime Affairs (OPFMA) 2023 and needs of the operators, and the services. fisheries sector in Romania.
-Services.
+It is expected that they will be continued in the next period, until 2027 when all water bodies will reach good condition.
+OPFMA role is to harmonize the Interreg VI-A RO-BG Programme will contribute to the OPFMA's Operational Programme policies objectives and the national objectives in particular through its priorities of promoting 17. for Fisheries and 2015-2020- community instruments (EMFF sustainable and quality jobs and supporting the labor mobility of Maritime Affairs (OPFMA) 2023 measures) with the current situation joint local initiatives, information and joint advisory and training and needs of the operators, and the services. fisheries sector in Romania.
 LIOP meets Romania's development The objectives of the Interreg VI-A Romania-Bulgaria program needs identified in the Partnership support and complement the LIOP objectives.
-They have about Agreement 2014 - 2020, and in line the same areas of activation, such as climate change, social with the Common Strategic inclusion, environment protection, etc. Large Infrastructure 2014-2020- Framework and the Position Paper of , , , 18.
-Operational Programme 2014-2020- the European Commission services.
-(LIOP) 2023 LIOP 2014 - 2020 is a strategic programming document that covers the transport, environment and risk management, namely energy and energy efficiency, its objective being
+They have about Agreement 2014 - 2020, and in line the same areas of activation, such as climate change, social with the Common Strategic inclusion, environment protection, etc. 10 Large Infrastructure 2014-2020- Framework and the Position Paper of 18.
+Operational Programme 2023 the European Commission services.
+LIUP 2014 - 2020 is a strategic programming document that covers the transport, environment and risk management, namely energy and energy efficiency, its objective being